sanches-davi/ames-housing-price-prediction/README.md

 |---|---|
 | Dummy Regressor | Minimum benchmark |
 | Ridge Regression | Regularized linear baseline |

-**Main insight:**
-The baseline models provided a reference point to verify whether more advanced models were actually learning useful patterns from the data.

 ### 7.5 Model Comparison